Sufacky/Mobile-location-tracker---Mini-Project/README.md

-# Flutter Live Location Tracker
+# Mobile Application Live Location Tracker

-Source Code for flutter Live Location Tracker using goooglmap and location package.<br>
+Source Code for Mobile App Live Location Tracker using goooglmap, location package and geocoding.<br>

 ## App Features
 - Add current location to firebase and locate it in google map.<br>